Wexford Collegiate School for the Arts: Admissions

 For students that geographically reside in Wexford's catchment area, the general TDSB admission policies apply for the regular academic program.
 Feeder elementary schools include Maryvale Public School, Buchanan Public School, George Peck Public school and Wexford Public School.
 Students, including local community students, wishing to enroll in one of the two Specialized Arts Programs must successfully participate in an audition process in order to be offered a position in one of these Programs.

+In May 2022, the Student Interest Programs Policy was approved by the TDSB Board of Trustees following "extensive consultation and feedback from students, parents/guardians, staff, and the broader community, as well as a review of best practices, system data, and TDSB enrolment trends."
+The purpose of the new policy is to "improve access and remove long-standing barriers" to specialized programs in TDSB secondary schools.
+Per the new policy, auditions, formal portfolios, entrance exams, and report card marks will no longer be used to select and accept applicants to specialized programs in TDSB secondary schools such as the Performing or Visual Arts programs at WCSA.
+Instead, students will be required to demonstrate "an interest or passion" in their chosen area of study.
+If interest exceeds available spaces, a "Random Selection Process" will be used.

+The policy was approved by the Board of Trustees on May 25, 2022 and the new, centralized application process was in place as of September 2022.

 Programs

 Visual and Media Arts Program

 Wexford has had a specialized Visual Arts Program for over forty years.
 All visual arts courses taken at the school are done in one of the classrooms located in The Art Centre.
 The Art Centre consists of nine studios, each specifically equipped to deliver a specialized course.
 One of these courses is the Life Drawing course, for which Wexford is the only secondary public school in Toronto offering the course.

 For students in the Special Series and Media Arts Program (more commonly known as the "Visual Arts program"), a choice can be made at the end of grade ten where students can either earn the Grand Masters Certificate or the Visual Arts Certificate.
 For students earning the Grand Masters Certificate, they must take four art credits in both grade eleven and twelve, meaning half of their schedule consists of art credits.
 For students wishing for the Visual Arts Certificate, they must take 2 art credits in both grade eleven in twelve.

 For students who have graduated from Wexford but would like to construct a portfolio as a part of their college, university or career application, they can apply for the Portfolio Year, where they will spend half to a full year constructing their portfolio with the assistance of the art teachers.

 Each year, the Special Series Visual Art Program staff and students put on an original exhibit known as, The Great Masters Art Show.
 It typically takes place during the month of May, and is open to the public free of admission.